Azure/azure-kusto-labs/cosmosdb-adx-integration/README.md

-# Integrating Azure Cosmos DB and Azure Data Explorer via Cosmos DB Change feed
+# Integration of Azure Cosmos DB with Azure Data Explorer via Cosmos DB Change feed

 **In this hands on lab you will learn about the power of near real-time analytics solution and how easy it is to build one using Azure Cosmos DB and Azure Data Explorer(ADX).**